 Second, the professional services industry is fiercely competitive over talent.
 Poaching and recruiting talent can often depend on how a firm presents itself to its peers.
 A professional-looking website with engaging content (alongside an offsite digital marketing strategy) stands a better chance of attracting would-be partners.

 In this digital-first world, professional services need:

 - Self-service solutions that make it easy for professionals to publish content

 - Always-on digital resources for peers, clients and stakeholders

 - Unified insights into audience behavior, engagement and questions

 Professional services firms must find innovative ways to create value and deliver the best possible outcomes.
 And to succeed, digital has to be at the center of any strategy.

 Professional Services Turns to Tech for Help

-Professional Services Still Needs To Catch Up
+Professional Services Still Needs To Catch Up to Digital

 Data and technology are the cornerstones of digital transformation, and the professional services sector is no exception.
 The convergence of the two is set to shape the evolution of the industry in the years to come, and companies need to keep pace with the change if they are to succeed.